Iceland Symphony Orchestra: Rebranding and revitalization (1956–1982)

-In 1961, the ISO was transferred to its new residence in Háskólabíó, Reykjavík's largest movie theatre.
-This was the first time that the ISO was able to practice on a permanent basis on the same location as its concerts were held.
+In 1961, the ISO was transferred to its new residence in Háskólabíó, Reykjavík's largest movie theater.
+This was the first time that the ISO was able to practice on a permanent basis in the same location as its concerts were held.
 However, dissatisfaction grew since the acoustics of Háskólabíó were considered unsatisfactory for orchestra concerts.
-Bohdan Wodiczko, principal conductor, expressed his dislike of Háskólabíó early on and for the next decades, similar views are frequent in interviews with conductors, players and other people connected with the ISO.
+Bohdan Wodiczko, principal conductor, expressed his dislike of Háskólabíó early on, and for the next decades, similar views are frequent in interviews with conductors, players and other people connected with the ISO.
 Háskólabíó remained the orchestra's main venue for fifty years until the opening of Harpa Concert Hall in 2011.

 During the 1960s and 1970s, the ISO gradually grew and developed.
-No formal regulations existed on the orchestra's management and its relationship with sponsors was more or less random.
+No formal regulations existed on the orchestra's management, and its relationship with sponsors was more or less random.
 In 1976, Vilhjálmur Hjálmarsson, minister of culture, appointed a committee to write a parliamentary bill for the ISO.
-The committee wrote a draft which was rearranged by a new committee, appointed in 1978.
+The committee wrote a draft, which was rearranged by a new committee appointed in 1978.
 The proposals underlined the importance of the ISO's independence towards RÚV and Þjóðleikhúsið – the orchestra should be able to stand on its own and not only serve as a satellite of the other two institutions.
 The parliamentary bill was approved in Alþingi on 26 April 1982.